henryvy99/basicFullStackApp/README.md

     npm start

 This should open up a localhost:3000 port on your browser

+# Angular Frontend App
+Open the frontend-app folder through VSCODE.

+First install all dependencies with

+    npm install

+To start the web server, run

+    npm start

+This should open up a localhost:4200 port on your browser

 # Expected Result
 The frontend is still a work in progress so currently it is just displaying the list of blogs from your MySQL database.
 It should be displaying the Blog's Title on the webpage and the Blog Objects in the console.
 It is only calling one endpoint, which is the "/api/v2/blog" endpoint.